Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Introduction to Microsoft Dynamics 365

-This allowed Microsoft to enter the realm of enterprise software in the early 2000s with the purchase of Great Plains, Solomon, Axapta, and Navision — four ERP systems with existing users that could be leveraged to make Microsoft competitive in the ERP market.
+Its notoriety allowed Microsoft to enter the realm of enterprise software in the early 2000s through the purchases of Great Plains, Solomon, Axapta, and Microsoft Navision — four ERP systems with existing customer bases that could be leveraged to make Microsoft competitive in the ERP market.
 Today, Navision provides the code base for Microsoft Dynamics 365 Business Central.

 According to Gartner Group:

-In this evaluation of Microsoft Dynamics 365, we will provide an overview of why we feel Business Central can be suited for many organizations.
-Businesspeople at large are familiar with the company’s products: when discussing productivity software most people will immediately think of Office or Windows, and this is a competitive advantage for Microsoft.
+In this evaluation of Microsoft Dynamics 365, we provide an overview of why Business Central is well-suited for many organizations.
+Businesspeople at large are familiar with the company’s products, a competitive advantage for Microsoft, and the foundation for the expansion of Microsoft Dynamics 365.

 A Brief History of Microsoft Dynamics 365

-It is interesting to note that Microsoft did not create its own ERP products — it took Great Plains and Solomon, and Navision and Axapta, and combined them under the heading of Dynamics.
-While MS Dynamics 365 could today be regarded as a single technology platform, it is instructive to examine how it draws on these four separate legacy code bases.
+It is interesting to note that Microsoft did not create its own ERP products — it combined its acquired solutions, Great Plains, Solomon, Navision, and Axapta, under the branding of Dynamics.
+While MS Dynamics 365 today is regarded as a single technology platform, we would be remiss to ignore its roots in these four legacy code bases.

-After it originally purchased these products in the early 2000s, Microsoft launched its Business Solutions Division to manage the first phase of their ERP strategy, with the following notable software releases:
+After it originally purchased these products in the early 2000s, Microsoft launched its Business Solutions Division to manage the first phase of its ERP software strategy, with the following notable software releases:

-That the legacy names survived was indicative that Microsoft’s own ERP innovations were only in a nascent state at this stage.
+The legacy branding’s popularity at this stage was indicative that Microsoft’s own ERP innovations were only in their infancy.
 Even so, the company understood from the beginning that it needed a single, cohesive ERP system, and attempts were made to consolidate the disparate platforms.

 The move was largely a matter of rebranding, as Microsoft struggled to integrate ERP systems that continued serving different user bases.

-After years of development, an emphasis on cloud computing provided an answer.
-Microsoft decided to embrace their respective applications and focus on building upon their individual strengths, working toward a future where they could be more easily integrated under a single umbrella.
+After years of development, an emphasis on cloud computing provided the answer.
+Microsoft embraced its respective applications and focused on building upon their strengths.
+This strategy enabled them to work toward a future where their products could be more easily integrated under a single umbrella.

-When Microsoft Office entered the cloud under the heading of Office 365, it provided a SaaS proof-of-concept that helped pave the way for Microsoft Dynamics as a cloud ERP suite — what we know today as Microsoft Dynamics 365.
+When Microsoft Office entered the cloud under the heading of Office 365, it provided a SaaS proof-of-concept paving the way for Microsoft Dynamics as a cloud ERP suite — what we know today as Microsoft Dynamics 365.

-Thousands of customers still run GP, SL, NAV, and AX, and while Microsoft will continue to provide support for these legacy products for a certain amount of time, a word of advice is in order: moving off of one of these legacy products to MS Dynamics 365 is not a simple upgrade — it can require an entirely new ERP implementation project.
-Thus, it may be wise to take this opportunity to vet other prevalent products in the market to ensure you get the ERP system that best meets your requirements.
+Thousands of customers still run GP, SL, NAV, and AX, and while Microsoft continues to provide clear roadmaps for these legacy products, upgrading to MS Dynamics 365 is no simple task.
+This type of upgrade should be considered an entirely new ERP implementation project.
+Therefore, it may be wise to take this opportunity to vet other prevalent products in the market to ensure you get the ERP system that best meets your requirements.

 Download Your Guide for a Successful Go-Live